-School starts at 8:50 a.m. and ends at 2:30 p.m.
-There are two daily schedules: a regular day one and an assembly one.
-Class times are posted on Infoboards (and in a student-created app).
-Devotions, announcements, and prayer occur at the start of each day and prayer ends each day.
+School starts at 8:55 a.m. and ends at 2:35 p.m.
+There are two daily schedules: a regular day schedule and an assembly day schedule.
+Class times are posted on Info boards and in a student-created app.
+Devotions, announcements, and prayer occur at the start of each day, and prayer ends each day.